With Tyk On-Premises

 - Tyk Multi-Data-Center Bridge (Optional, Enterprise-only): Allows for the configuration of a Tyk ecosystem that spans many data centers and clouds.

-NOTE: For a production environment, we recommend that the Gateway, Dashboard and Pump are installed on separate machines.
+For a production environment, we recommend that the Gateway, Dashboard and Pump are installed on separate machines.
 If installing multiple Gateways, you should install each on a separate machine.
-For more information on deploying to a production environment, see here.
+For more information on deploying to a production environment, see Planning for Production.

 Installing Tyk On-Premises: Managed releases and package options